-So you can pass the PFA?
+So you can pass the PFA, APSAD or relevant fitness test?
 Great!
-Will that be enough to get you through basic training or will you just be another number that never got to wear the uniform?
+Will that be enough to get you through basic training and the academy or will you just be another number that never gets to wear the uniform?
+In this article we teach you how to get well above the minimum ADF Fitness standard

 The PFA (Preliminary Fitness Assessment) is a standard that the Defence Force has put in place as a MINIMUM bench mark that everyone needs to achieve in order to go through to basic training.